Five Benefits of Tummy Time

 Your baby’s hips will begin to stretch out and prepare their legs for walking!

-Lifting their head against gravity will help strengthen neck muscles and improve head control.
-They will also be working on core strength to improve posture and skeletal alignment in preparation for sitting and walking.
+Lifting the baby’s head against gravity will help strengthen neck muscles and improve head control.
+They will also be working on core and upper body strength to improve posture and skeletal alignment in preparation for sitting and walking.

 Ivy Rehab Physical Therapy in Union, NJ